Autism and the Human Podcast Transcript, Episode 1, Originally Published June 7, 2022

 If these language choices were about us, they’d listen to us when we tell them it isn’t what we want.
 It is fair to wonder exactly how valid and “human” they believe our voices to be, given how easy it appears to be for them to set aside our wishes.

 The blogger of “Stims, Stammers, and Winks” said that the emerging Autistic Lexicon is proof of the existence of autistic culture.
-This lexicon is being used to resist oppression and ableism.
+This lexicon is used to resist oppression and ableism.
 This probably is why the majority of people insisting upon the use of person-first language are not autistic.
-The “Stims, Stammers, and Winks” blogger said, “It is important to specify that such words serve two main functions: creating a language of our own and resisting abusive and ableist pathologization” (Stims, Stammers, and Winks.
-2013).
+The “Stims, Stammers, and Winks” blogger said:

 Acknowledging an Autistic culture might lead one to conclude that autism doesn’t need to be overcome; a possibility at least one industry has a vested interest in resisting.
 If the existence of an Autistic culture is acknowledged, one might conclude that all the talk about curing autism is akin to attacking other cultural groups.
 One might start to think about different cultures that had outsiders to their culture say they needed to be “cured.”
 People might begin to recognize the implicit Eugenics mindset in this speech.

 Autism doesn’t need to be cured.
-It is alright to be autistic.
-It’s more than alright to be autistic.
+It is alright to be Autistic.
+It’s more than alright to be Autistic.

-Identity-first language choices are restricted to saying “Autistic” rather than “Person with Autism.”
-Other identity-first words have become part of the Autistic lexicon, including Neurodivergent, Neurodiverse, Neuroqueer, and abbreviations such as Autie and Aspie.
-The term “Changeling” is a less common choice.
-I will begin by speaking about the word “Changeling” because I am least familiar with its uses.
-The blogger of “Stims, Stammers, and Winks” writes about the usage of this word by autistic people in a post called “Revolt of the Changelings and the Feral Children: Reuniting with Autistic ancestral spirits.”
-This blogger, who does not identify themselves by any other name than that of the blog, describes themself as a queer, disabled writer.
-In the mentioned post, the blogger said it was a lecture in a “Foundations of Disability Studies” lecture that helped them make connections between the historical and mythological views of disability and their hobby of playing Dungeons and Dragons.
-They say that disabled children in the middle ages were called changelings.
-They say the children, called changelings, “were assumed to be put in place of children by demons and whose parents were thought to be witches and warlocks who had been cursed by Satan or other evil gods for their sins” (Stims, Stammers and Winks.
+The blogger of “Stims, Stammers, and Winks” wrote about the usage of this word by Autistic people in a post called “Revolt of the Changelings and the Feral Children: Reuniting with Autistic ancestral spirits.”
+This blogger, who did not identify themselves by any other name than that of the blog, described themself as a queer, disabled writer.
+In the mentioned post, the blogger said it was a lecture in a “Foundations of Disability Studies” class that helped them make connections between the historical and mythological views of disability and their hobby of playing Dungeons and Dragons.
+They said that disabled children in the middle ages were called changelings.
+They said the children, called changelings, “were assumed to be put in place of children by demons and whose parents were thought to be witches and warlocks who had been cursed by Satan or other evil gods for their sins” (Stims, Stammers and Winks.
 2013).

 Changelings in the role-playing game “Dungeons and Dragons” are shapeshifters, wanderers, masters of disguise and concealment, and make excellent spies and criminals.
 The blogger said there is a social stigma around being a Changeling in the imaginary culture of Dungeons and Dragons, so they often don’t appear in their proper form.